Jennings, Michigan

 Jennings is an unincorporated community and census-designated place (CDP) in Missaukee County in the U.S. state of Michigan.
 The population was 229 at the 2020 census, down from 264 in 2010.
-The CDP is located mostly in Lake Township with a small portion extending north into Caldwell Township.
+The CDP is mostly located in Lake Township and a small portion extends north into Caldwell Township.

 History

 Jennings was a lumbering center founded by Austin and William Mitchell, who named it for William Jennings Bryan.
 A post office opened on March 8, 1883, with J. Frank Schryer as the first postmaster.
-The office was discontinued on July 31, 1956.
+It was discontinued on July 31, 1956.
 Jennings was a terminus of the Missaukee spur of the Grand Rapids and Indiana Railroad, with a junction on the main line named Round Lake.

-The community of Jennings was listed as a newly-organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics.
+The community of Jennings was listed as a newly organized census-designated place for the 2010 census, giving it officially defined boundaries and population statistics.

 Geography

-Jennings is in western Missaukee County, bordered to the east by Crooked Lake.
-It is 7 mi by road west of Lake City, the county seat, and 10 mi northeast of Cadillac.
-According to the U.S. Census Bureau, the Jennings CDP has an area of 0.76 sqmi, all land.
+Jennings is in western Missaukee County and bordered to the east by Crooked Lake.
+It is 7 mi by road west of Lake City, the county seat and 10 mi northeast of Cadillac.
+According to the U.S. Census Bureau, the Jennings CDP is an area of 0.76 sqmi, all land.

 The census-designated place is defined as being within Caldwell and Lake townships.
-All 264 residents and 0.67 sqmi of land were within Lake Township, while no residents and 0.09 sqmi of land are within Caldwell Township to the north.
+All 264 residents and 0.67 sqmi of land are within Lake Township, while no residents and 0.09 sqmi of land are in Caldwell Township to the north.